Sergey Nivens - Fotolia

 As a result, organizations are seeking innovative ways to serve up data.
-As Washington said, traditional batch processing where data is sent on a schedule from system to system is not meeting the needs of today's real-time environment.
+As Washington said, traditional batch processing where data is sent on a schedule from system to system isn't meeting the needs of today's real-time analytics environments.

 Emily WashingtonExecutive vice president of product management, Infogix